-Welcome to David Dilworth’s Personal Web-Log or “blog” covering Politics of our Environment, Democracy, Consumer Issues, Personal Privacy, Decision making and well, anything else I feel is important to our lives – on our Monterey Peninsula and Beyond.
+Welcome to David Dilworth’s Personal Web-Log or “blog” covering Politics of our Environment, Democracy, Consumer Issues, Personal Privacy, Decision making and well, anything else I feel is important to our lives – on our greater Monterey Peninsula and beyond.
 These articles are my personal research and opinions – and are independent of all the organizations I am affiliated with.

 This website has been called “Politics for Grown-ups.”
 I consider that a meaningful, worthwhile compliment.